SEO 101: How the Google Search Algorithm Works

 Are you learning about search engine optimization and interested in pushing your website to the top of the search engine results for your targeted keywords?

-That’s why search engines, like Google, use a series of algorithms, that analyze vast amounts of information, parse it into indexes, helping organize it by categories of what you are looking for, and helping to return useful information from the web.
+That’s why search engines, like Google, use algorithms that analyze vast amounts of information, parse it into indexes, help organize it by categories of what you are looking for, and help to return helpful information from the web.

 Google Overview

-When it comes to search engine market share, Google is top dog.
+Regarding search engine market share, Google is the top dog.

 Before we dive into the finer details of how the Google search algorithm works, here’s a passage from its website that pulls everything together:

-“These ranking systems are made up of a series of algorithms that analyze what it is you are looking for and what information to return to you.
+“These ranking systems are algorithms that analyze what you are looking for and what information to return to you.
 And as we’ve evolved Search to make it more useful, we’ve refined our algorithms to assess your searches and the results in finer detail to make our services work better for you.”

-In other words, Google is in the business of providing users with relevant information based on their search.
+In other words, Google provides users with relevant information based on their search.

 How Google Crawls the Web

-Before you search, web crawlers (like Google) gather information from across hundreds of billions of webpages and organize it in the Search index.
+Before you search, web crawlers (like Google) gather information from hundreds of billions of web pages and organize it in the Search index.

 Generally speaking, the Google search algorithm can be broken down into five parts: